gve-sw/gve_devnet_dnac_vlan_provisioning/README.md

 There are two authentication modes for this web app, single or multiple.

 Single authentication mode is the default and will be used if no other configuration is specified.
-In this mode, the web app user provides their DNA-C login credentials - and that user account is used for all subsequent API calls to DNA Center.
+In this mode, the web app user provides their DNA-C login credentials - and that user account is used for all subsequent API calls to Catalyst Center.

-Multiple authentication mode is intended to be used in situations where the end user does not have API write access to DNA Center.
+Multiple authentication mode is intended to be used in situations where the end user does not have API write access to Catalyst Center.
 In this mode, the user still logs into the web app with their own DNA-C user account.
 However, these credentials are only used to authenticate to DNA-C & ensure the user has access.
 All subsequent API calls are performed by a separate DNA-C service account with write access to the API.
-This ensures that the end user can accomplish the provisioning without their DNA Center account requiring API write privileges.
+This ensures that the end user can accomplish the provisioning without their Catalyst Center account requiring API write privileges.

 Multiple authentication can be configured by setting the following environment variables: